aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/tower-integration.md

 ### What to change to work with AVD and AWX

-Ansible has a default variable that point to inventory file used in playbook and named `{{ inventory_file }}`.
-Since AWX/Tower is using a database, this variable is not available anymore and [inventory file does not exist in such environment](https://github.com/ansible/awx/issues/5926).
+Ansible has a default variable that points to the inventory file used in a playbook and named `{{ inventory_file }}`.
+Since AWX/Tower is using a database, this variable isn't available anymore, and [inventory file does not exist in such environment](https://github.com/ansible/awx/issues/5926).

-AVD uses this variable to read inventory and to build container topology on Cloudvision.
-So to mitigate this behavior, a small workaround is to add a task that downloads your inventory from your git repository and define `{{ inventory_file }}`:
+AVD uses this variable to read inventory and build container topology on CloudVision.
+So to mitigate this behavior, a slight workaround is to add a task that downloads your inventory from your Git repository and define `{{ inventory_file }}`:

 - Define variable: